Job Title: Event & Operations Assistant

 Core Competencies

 This position will begin as a contract role for a 3-month trial period at a reduced hourly rate.
-During this time, the Operations & Project Coordinator will be onboarded, integrated into current systems, and begin supporting live projects and internal initiatives.
+During this time, the Event & Operations Assistant will be onboarded, integrated into current systems, and begin supporting live projects and internal initiatives.
 The trial period is designed to ensure mutual fit and mission alignment.
 At the end of the 3-month period, pending performance and organizational fit, the role will transition into a full-time salaried position with long-term potential and an increased compensation package.

 How to Apply